moondance-labs/tanssi-docs/builders/toolkit/integrations/wallet-integrations/rainbowkit.md

 ---
-title: How to Add RainbowKit to a Tanssi EVM Appchain
+title: How to Add RainbowKit to a Tanssi EVM Network
-description: Learn how to integrate RainbowKit with an EVM-compatible appchain deployed through Tanssi, making adding a great wallet experience to your dApp easy.
+description: Learn how to integrate RainbowKit with an Ethereum-compatible network deployed through Tanssi, making adding a great wallet experience to your dApp easy.
 ---

-# Integrate RainbowKit with a Tanssi Appchain
+# Integrate RainbowKit with a Tanssi Network

 ## Introduction

 [RainbowKit](https://www.rainbowkit.com/docs/introduction){target=\_blank} is a React library that adds wallet connection capabilities to a dApp.
 It supports numerous wallets and enables features such as switching connection chains, ENS address resolution, and balance display out-of-the-box.
-RainbowKit offers customization options for all EVM-compatible chains, making it possible to connect wallets to an appchain easily.
+RainbowKit offers customization options for all EVM-compatible chains, making it possible to connect wallets to a network easily.

 RainbowKit bundles together multiple tools to simplify adding wallet connections to a dApp: